Loading

 Arriving a little later than expected, I was just able to catch a bit of GHOULIES in action, and man, did they not disappoint!

-Playing their songs at a hyper-speed with a sprinkle of synthesiser magic, the audience began luring towards the band and their energy.
+Playing their songs at a hyper-speed with a sprinkle of synthesiser magic, the audience were being lured towards this band.
+Their energy was infectious!

-With the help of GHOULIES, Melbourne-based band, The Prize, were up next, continuing to build from the energy left by GHOULIES.
+Melbourne-based band The Prize were up next, building on the energy left by GHOULIES.

-The Prize launched into their raw guitar riffs and pleasant harmonies by playing many tunes from their 2022 EP, “Wrong Side of Town”.
+They launched into raw guitar riffs and pleasant harmonies with several tunes from their 2022 EP “Wrong Side of Town”.

-During the show, The Prize announced their collaboration with Joshua Hardy’s (The Chats’ guitarist) band The Unknowns, releasing a 7” inch vinyl featuring two songs from each band.
+During the show, The Prize announced a collaboration with Joshua Hardy’s (The Chats guitarist) band The Unknowns.
+The collab is a 7” inch vinyl featuring two songs from each band.

-After The Prize’s set, fans were met with familiar faces that soon joined the stage, being Josh Hardy and Eamon Sandwith from The Chats with their second band… The Unknowns!
+After The Prize’s set, fans were met with familiar faces that joining the stage.

-Switching rolls from guitarist to frontman, Josh’s vocals established an authentic punk-rock band indicating high influences by the Ramones, Misfits and The Stooges eras.
+Switching rolls from guitarist to frontman, Josh’s vocals offered an authentic punk-rock band sensibility.
+And indicated high influences by the Ramones, Misfits and The Stooges eras.

-Playing simple but passionate melodies it brought high expectations for fans prior to The Chats appearance.
+Playing simple but passionate melodies it brought big expectations from fans who were dying to see their mainstays, The Chats.

-As the Solbar’s 450-capacity room began to fill, The Boondall Boys (featuring Mad Macka from Cosmic Psychos on vocals) initiated punk-like anthems to agitate the crowd.
+As the Solbar’s 450-capacity room began to fill, The Boondall Boys agitated the crowd.

 Seeing the boys in 2022, I knew they would put on a great performance and enhance the already hyped-up crowd.